Manason/mana_audio/README.md

 # mana_audio
 API for playing native audio.
+Stopping audio early or looping are not supported.

 Thanks to PrinceAlbert, Demi-Automatic, ChatDisabled, Joe Szymkowicz, and Zoo